DVBFinder/hellobox8/README.md

-# HelloBox 8 upgrade introduction
+# Hellobox 8 upgrade introduction
 ## USB Upgrade
-1. Download the latest hellobox 8 firmware from [www.freedvb.com](http://www.freedvb.com)
+1. Download the latest Hellobox 8 firmware from [www.freedvb.com](http://www.freedvb.com)
 2. Take the firmware `hellobox8_20190617.bin` as an example below
 3. Put the firmware `hellobox8_20190617.bin` into the USB root directory, and insert the USB to the box
 4. Go to Mainmenu -> tools -> USB upgrade menu